Willett wins at home for 1st time at BMW PGA Championship

 VIRGINIA WATER, England (AP) — Danny Willett won a European Tour event on home soil for the first time in his career with a three-shot victory at the BMW PGA Championship on Sunday.

-The 31-year-old Englishman finished three strokes ahead of nearest challenger Jon Rahm in the final round.
+The 31-year-old Englishman held off nearest challenger Jon Rahm in the final round.

 Willett shot a 5-under 67 to finish 20 under overall and collected his seventh European Tour title.
 He dropped only one shot Sunday on the par-4th 11th which could have been much worse.